Skip to main content

 A critical distinction in this legal analysis is whether a wellness program is part of an employer’s group health plan.
 This single factor determines the direct applicability of HIPAA’s robust privacy and security protections.

-Conversely, if an employer offers a wellness program directly, separate from the (e.g. a gym membership reimbursement or a standalone health education program), the information collected is not PHI and is not protected by HIPAA.
+Conversely, if an employer offers a wellness program directly, separate from the health plan (e.g. a gym membership reimbursement or a standalone health education program), the information collected is not PHI and is not protected by HIPAA.
 This creates a significant gap in protection.

 In this scenario, the confidentiality of your health data depends on other applicable laws, which is where state-level protections become paramount.
 A state with a strong medical information privacy law can fill the void left by HIPAA, ensuring that data collected by a standalone program is still subject to strict confidentiality requirements.